vershi1ma/Cloud-DevOps/README.md

 ## Overview
 An evolving cloud engineering portfolio built while working toward a cloud/DevOps role.
-It started as a single EC2 web server and has grown into a self-healing, load-balanced, HTTPS-secured, encryption-hardened, and audit-logged web tier — with security (IAM, KMS, CloudTrail, Secrets Manager) treated as a first-class concern throughout, not bolted on at the end.
+It started as a single EC2 web server and has grown into a self-healing, load-balanced, HTTPS-secured, encryption-hardened, and audit logged web tier — with security (IAM, KMS, CloudTrail, Secrets Manager) treated as a first-class concern throughout, not bolted on at the end.
 Ongoing work extends into S3, serverless (Lambda), databases (RDS), and cloud-agnostic tooling (Terraform, containers, CI/CD), entirely using